 FOREX-Yen softens past 150 per dollar for first time since 1990

-Moves among other major currencies were more muted with the euro EUR=EBS at $0.9786, struggling to regain ground it lost during a dollar surge the day before, while sterling extended its declines.
+Moves among other major currencies were muted by recent standards.
+The euro EUR=EBS up 0.5% at $0.9826, regaining a little of the ground it lost during a dollar surge the day before, while turmoil in British politics meant sterling stayed soft.

 The fragile yen JPY=EBS briefly weakened past 150 per dollar in early European trading for the first time since August 1990.
-It was last trading a little below that level, little changed on the day.
+It was last trading a touch below that level, at 149.7 yen per dollar.

 The Japanese currency has been on a losing streak for 11 straight sessions as of Wednesday's close, and has renewed 32-year lows for six sessions now.